dtekcth/data101/src/beginner/virtualization/index.md

 ![Recommended machine settings](/Assets/virtualization/vm_settings.png)

 You will be prompted to select Disk settings as well.
 The default options should work fine, so just press **Create**.

-## Running the VM

-To run the VM you select your VM in the list to the left and press **Start** in the menu to the right.

-A new window will open asking you for the Ubuntu Desktop image.
-Select the file we downloaded earlier and continue.

-Another window will open which will show you the graphical output of the VM.
-As the VM is just booting up it will just be a terminal for now but will soon boot into an actual desktop where you will be prompted to install Ubuntu.

-> These steps wil be exactly the same should you wish to install Ubuntu to your own desktop.

-Most of the installation steps will be self-explanatory and the defaults should suffice in most cases.